Willum Þór Willumsson

-Willum Þór Willumsson (born 23 October 1998) is an Icelandic professional footballer who plays as a midfielder for club Birmingham City and the Iceland national team.
+Willum Þór Willumsson (born 23 October 1998) is an Icelandic professional footballer who plays as a midfielder for Eredivisie club NEC and the Iceland national team.

 Club career

 BATE Borisov

 Willum signed with BATE Borisov in February 2019.
 In February 2022, he signed a six-month extension with the club.

 Go Ahead Eagles

-In July 2022 he joined Go Ahead Eagles in Eredivisie.
+In July 2022, he joined Go Ahead Eagles in the Eredivisie.

 Birmingham City

-On 19 July 2024, recently relegated English League One (third-tier) club Birmingham City signed Willum on a four-year contract.
+On 19 July 2024, recently relegated League One (third-tier) club Birmingham City signed Willum on a four-year contract.
 The fee was undisclosed.
 He made his debut in the starting eleven for the opening fixture of the season, a 1–1 draw at home to Reading, but left the field just after half-time after aggravating a knee problem.

+NEC

+On 1 February 2026, Willumsson returned to the Netherlands to join NEC on a two-and-a-half-year deal for an undisclosed fee.

 International career

 Willum made his debut for the Iceland national team on 15 January 2019 in a friendly against Estonia, coming on as a 69th-minute substitute for Jón Dagur Þorsteinsson.